Live in the Present

-Journey Mindfulness is committed to teaching its clients how to navigate life throughout happy times and hardships by simply living in the present.
-Our goal is to share mindfulness interventions with those who need it - whether you’re a first responder, healthcare professional, elite athlete or working parent trying to balance it all - we’re here to help you find your flow in order to enjoy all of life’s special moments.
+Journey Mindfulness is committed to teaching clients how to navigate life throughout happy times and hardships by simply living in the present.
+Our goal is to share mindfulness and psychotherepeutic interventions with those who desire to elevate their lives- whether you’re a first responder, healthcare or other professional, elite athlete, or working parent trying to balance it all - we’re here to help you find your flow in order to enjoy all of life’s special moments.

 “If you can breathe, you can meditate.”

 Learn how to cultivate the power of mindfulness to help increase Awareness, Compassion, and Performance.
 Mindfulness gives us a lens to what is happening now, which is the only time you have to take action.
 Learning to respond skillfully to the present moment can ground us in the midst of the storms of our lives and help us to bounce back with greater resiliency.